Mause/tumblr_conn/README.md

  |
  * blog from which we start
 ```
-We are following from the blog specified, so the source; following the reblog trail.
+When I say follow to the source, I mean we are following from the blog specified, to the source; following the reblog trail.

-When i say following to the sink, i mean we are traveling in the opposite direction; from the source out.
+When I say following to the sink, I mean we are traveling in the opposite direction; from the source out.
 This is obviously a far more expensive operation, as some posts may have thousands and thousands of blogs having reblogged them.